DillinRobbins/maze-core-loop/README.md

 You'll see several regions which are just repeatedly running the core loop.

-The main region is the second one, after the variables and building outer walls.
+The core loop is the second region, after the variables and building outer walls.

 That region seperates a grid into 2 subregions by grabbing a random cell in a random subregion, and attempting to add the cells around it to its same subregion.
+Spreading like that to fill the grid.

 In  order to do that, It has to check if every cell around it is already occupied, a wall, or is adjacent to the opposite subregion cells.